purduehackers/evergreen/Day-Of-Hack-Night-Logistics.md

 ## General Timeline

+### Asynchronous/Throughout Hack Night
+- Attendance should be taken throughout hack night, every hour or so.
+  - Create a thread in the #core-hack-night channel called "MM/DD/YYYY Attendance" and do a head count.
+- Take pictures throughout hack night.
+They can be put in the Discord as convenient.

 ### (Ideally) <8:00 PM
 - [ ] Obtain Hack Cart from Lawson.
 This contains supplies and a handful of projects.
 You will need to use the elevators in both Lawson and Bechtel.
 - [ ] Order pizza (see the other document in evergreen going over the details of that).
 Time may vary.
 The goal is for the pizza to arrive around 9pm, and delivery often takes 1.5-2h